Policies, procedures and forms

 Risk Threshold Tool

-This tool provides a guide for all professionals concerned about an individual in County Durham and helps decide on the seriousness of abuse and whether to report it to Social Care Direct.
+The Risk Threshold Tool provides a guide for all professionals concerned about an individual in County Durham and helps decide on the seriousness of abuse, neglect and self-neglect and whether to report it to Social Care Direct in line with your agency's procedures.

 |Cover of document||Downloadable PDF of document|